Optimize Processes with Data Visualization

 Data visualizations not only help people view data in new ways, but they also help them see it more clearly, presenting insights, opportunities, and challenges that would otherwise go unnoticed.

-One form of data visualizations does this is by compressing large volumes of data into some kind of layout that is readily available.
+One form of data visualization does this is by compressing large volumes of data into a readily available layout.
 Financial reports influence decision-making, but in the past, they were either too simple to show anything of value or too difficult to stir up an action.
 Today’s visualizations bridge the gap, allowing reports to include what decision-makers need to know while still revealing those insights in real-time.

 Visualizations help practitioners outside finance grasp a topic that can be perplexing to the general reader, in addition to CFOs.
-Executives and heads of departments need to consider how their decisions impact the company’s finances on a micro and macro level, but many lack the knowledge to do so of a dense spreadsheet presenting a financial report.
+Executives and heads of departments need to consider how their decisions impact the company’s finances on a micro and macro level, but many lack the knowledge to do so from a dense spreadsheet presenting a financial report.
 However, when presented with visualizations, the material emerges in a manner that everyone can comprehend.
-As a result, financial knowledge grows around the board.
+As a result, financial knowledge grows across the board, helping companies optimize processes with data visualization for better decision-making.

 Data Visualizations: a Modern Solution